Skip to content

 Ohio Small Business Development Centers (SBDCs) State Expert business development support

-Small business owners in Ohio are encouraged to explore the robust resources available at BusinessHelp.Ohio.Gov, which provides up-to-date information on grants, loans, and other forms of financial assistance.
-The platform is a one-stop-shop for state-sponsored programs and offers clear instructions on how to apply for funding.
+Small business owners in Ohio should take advantage of the comprehensive resources at BusinessHelp.Ohio.Gov, where they'll find current details on grants, loans, and other types of financial assistance.
+This hub serves as a centralized destination for state-backed programs and offers straightforward guidance on funding applications.

 Types of Funding Programs Available in Ohio